 FIGS SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuits Against FIGS, Inc. - FIGS

-NEW ORLEANS, Dec.
-9, 2022 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until January 3, 2023 to file lead plaintiff applications in securities class action lawsuits against FIGS, Inc. FIGS, if they purchased the Company's securities between May 27, 2021 and May 12, 2022, inclusive (the "Class Period"), and/or shares pursuant to the Company's June 2021 initial public offering (the "IPO"), and/or shares pursuant to the Company's September 2021 secondary public offering (the "SPO").
+/EIN News/ -- NEW ORLEANS, Dec.
+13, 2022 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until January 3, 2023 to file lead plaintiff applications in securities class action lawsuits against FIGS, Inc. (NYSE: FIGS), if they purchased the Company’s securities between May 27, 2021 and May 12, 2022, inclusive (the “Class Period”), and/or shares pursuant to the Company’s June 2021 initial public offering (the “IPO”), and/or shares pursuant to the Company’s September 2021 secondary public offering (the “SPO”).
 These actions are pending in the United States District Court for the Central District of California.

 What You May Do